fireflysemantics/slice/API-SCENARIOS.md

 empty the store
 And notify all observers.

+## Throwaway / Dynamic Entity Stores

+Scenario: The client needs to throwaway the store and instantiate a new one

+Given that the client has a new set of entities that are mutually exclusive froma previous set, the client wishes to throwaway the current entity store and place the new set in a new `EStore` while also updating the application observers with the new entity set.

+## Loading

+Scenario: The client needs marker state indicating that it is waiting for entities that are inflight

+Given that the client has initiated a request for data and is waiting for it to arrive Then the client can set `loading` to true on the `EStore`

+## Active

+Scenario: The client needs to indicate which entity is active.

+Given that user has selected an entity in the ui
+Then the client can set `active` on the `EStore` instance.

 ## Presentation

 Scenario: The client has a presentation component that interfaces with an entity store